 By Michael Lanza

-Constructed nearly a century ago and listed on the National Register of Historic Places, now one of the classic dayhikes in America, Angels Landing is absolutely safe for anyone exercising reasonable caution and should be in the sights of every avid hiker.
-Here’s what you need to know about it.
+Constructed nearly a century ago and listed on the National Register of Historic Places, now one of the classic dayhikes in America and certainly one of “The 25 Best National Park Dayhikes,” Angels Landing is safe for anyone exercising reasonable caution and should be in the sights of every avid hiker.
+This story explains what you need to know about it.

 The out-and-back hike begins from the Grotto Trailhead in Zion Canyon, one of the stops on the free and frequent park shuttle buses that operate generally from mid-March through October.
 (Private vehicles are generally only permitted in upper Zion Canyon outside the season that the park shuttles operate.)